zuozhenggh/learning-library/analytics-library/sailgp/analytics/analytics.md

 ## Task 3: Find out Who the Winners of the Race Are

 >NOTE: In the most recent update of Oracle Analytics Cloud, "Projects" have were renamed to "Workbooks".
 The functionality is unchanged.
-Please keep this in mind for the rest of the labs.
+Please keep in mind that the screenshots in the lab have not yet been updated to reflect this.

 1. Still in the data set editor, on the top right, click **Create Workbook**.